Best Canon Lenses for Portrait Photography – Tested And Reviewed!

 Want to know what the best canon lens is for portraiture?
 Here we put the best three through their paces in a real-life test to see once and for all which is the best canon portrait lens.
 We’ll be using 3 different locations and be shooting under challenging conditions to see which one comes out on top.
 These lenses exceed the £2000/$3000 price range so let’s see if these canon lenses are worth the money for portrait photography.
+If you shoot with Canon mirrorless cameras, this guide also covers the best Canon RF lens for portraits, including best budget-friendly and professional Canon RF portrait lens best options.

 Let’s get straight into the test and see which one comes out on top!